kon172verma/automotive-rag/docs/chunking.md

 ## Overlap Policy

-Recommendation: `Keep overlap modest`.
+Recommendation: `Prefer zero overlap; use small overlap only as a fallback`.

 Why:

 - overlap helps preserve context across chunk boundaries
 - too much overlap creates duplicate candidates and noisier ranking
+- parent-child hierarchy already preserves broader context through the parent
+- sibling relationships already preserve local neighborhood context
 - hybrid retrieval and reranking usually work better when chunks are distinct enough

 Suggested v1 approach:

+- use no overlap when splitting at a clean structural or semantic boundary
-- use small overlap only when splitting long prose
+- use small overlap only when splitting long prose with weak internal boundaries
 - prefer structural boundaries over arbitrary overlap
 - do not overlap across section boundaries

-In practice, overlap should be a supporting mechanism, not the main way context is preserved.
+In practice, overlap should be a fallback mechanism, not the main way context is preserved.

 ## Should We Use Semantic Chunking?